Second Brain AI Apps: We Tested the Best 10 in 2026

 - The interface isn’t as polished as more mainstream tools, and setup can feel overwhelming

-- You can't chat with AI to manage your tasks, emails, calendar
+- You can't chat with AI to manage your tasks, emails, and calendar

 Pricing